department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 - Help you gather supporting documents (like a doctor’s report or medical test results)
 - File a claim on your behalf
 - Provide additional resources to Veterans, such as helping with transportation to medical appointments or emergency funds

+**Note:** Veterans Service Officers work for Veterans Service Organizations (both are called VSOs), as well as for local government offices.

 </div>
 </div>